hapax/hapax.github.io/assets/exponential.md

 <span style="padding-left: 20px; display:block">
-(b) If there are $10^{26}$ atoms in a lump, roughly how long does it take for a single atom to decay?
+(b) If there are $10^{26}$ atoms in a lump, roughly how long does it take for a single atom to decay? *Hint.* Use the formula for small changes.
 </span>

 ---